 partnerships

-Micro public private partnership – the key to success?
+micro public private partnership – the key to success?

 The growing gap between the economic and career opportunities available to children of college educated people vs. kids of less educated parents is threatening to destroy the ladder of opportunity for the kids of the less educated parents.